-Squash and basil tagliatelle
+Squash and basil pasta

 This recipe has been supplied by our Social Media man David, who in his other life is an avid and very knowledgeable allotmenteer.
 All his recipes are flexible in terms of ingredients and quantities, depending on what he has in abundance at various times of the growing seasons.